 Atlas was known as the god of endurance, “bearer of the heavens”, and teacher of astronomy to mankind.
 According to one myth, he literally became the Atlas Mountains, after being turned to stone, and was commemorated in the stars.

 As the name “Atlas” is so ancient, it is difficult to know the exact history.
 One etymological dictionary suggests that it means “to bear” or “to lift”, while some modern scholars suggest that the name comes from the Berber word “adrar”, which means “mountain.”

 Who Were the Parents of Atlas in Greek Mythology?

 Atlas was the son of the Titan Iapetus, brother of Cronus.
 Iapetus, also known as “the piercer” was the god of Mortality.
 The mother of Atlas was Clymene, also known as Asia.
 Another of the elder Titans, Clymene would go on to become a handmaiden of the Olympian god, Hera, as well as personify the gift of fame.
-Iapetus and Clymene also had other children, including Prometheus and Epimetheus, the creators of mortal life on earth.
+Iapetus and Clymene also had other children, including Prometheus and Epimetheus, the creators of mortal life on Earth.

-What Is the Myth of Atlas About?
+What is the Myth of Atlas About?

 The most famous myth involving Atlas would be the punishment given to him by Zeus for leading the Titanomachy.
-The entire story of Atlas, however, starts well before his punishment and continues for years afterward, even beyond a time when he is freed from his punishment and allowed to play other roles in Greek mythology.
+The entire story of Atlas, however, starts well before his punishment and continues for years afterward, even beyond the time when he is freed from his punishment and allowed to play other roles in Greek mythology.